 We are here to help.
 Please contact us if you need guidance choosing products and solutions for your project.
 You can also use our software to do your own calculations on plate heat exchanger sizing.

-SWEP Software Package - SSP – is our unique and world-leading software that has been developed for advanced heat exchange calculations.
+Our unique and world-leading software SWEP Software Package has been developed for advanced heat exchange calculations.
 The software handles single-phase, condenser, evaporator, cascade calculations, two-stage applications and more.
-Input your data and SSP immediately presents the product concept that best meets your needs.
+Input your data and SWEP Software Package immediately presents the product concept that best meets your needs.

-The mediums come into close proximity inside the BPH, on either side of the corrugated plate without mixing, and energy is transferred from one side to the other as they flow side by side.
+The mediums come into close proximity inside the brazed plate heat exchanger, on either side of the corrugated plate without mixing, and energy is transferred from one side to the other as they flow side by side.